Versant Corporation: History

 The company was founded by Dr. Kee Ong in August 1988 as "Object Sciences Corporation".
 Ong previously worked with the open-source relational database management system Ingres.
 Around this time object-oriented programming (OO) became popular, and the company used research done at the University of Wisconsin for a commercial database system to complement OO languages.
-The company's initial executive team included Michael Seashols (CEO), Dr. Keo Ong (CTO), John Hughes (VP, Sales), Dr. Mary Loomis (VP, Services) and Susan Dickerson (VP, Business Development).
+The company's initial executive team included Michael Seashols (CEO), Dr. Kee Ong (CTO), John Hughes (VP, Sales), Dr. Mary Loomis (VP, Services) and Susan Dickerson (VP, Business Development).

 In early 1990 the company was renamed “Versant Object Technology.”
 In April 1993 David Banks took over as CEO.
 On July 18, 1996 Versant had their initial public offering (IPO) on the NASDAQ stock exchange and traded under the symbol VSNT.
 The company raised $14.9 million from the IPO, and was based in Menlo Park, California at the time, but moved to Fremont, California in 1997.

 In January 1998 Nick Ordon succeeded Banks as CEO. on July 15, 1998 the company was renamed again to Versant Corporation.

+In the 1990s, Versant went through a period where most of their R&D costs were spent on "maintaining and upgrading existing product releases" across a large number of operating systems and hardware.
+According to a former VP of engineering, outsourcing this maintenance grind of R&D maintenance to India was the main action that allowed the company to survive the decade.

 In March 2004, Versant acquired Poet Software GmbH, a European-focused company targeting the Windows product market which had traded on the Frankfurt Stock Exchange.
 In 2005, Jochen Witte, president of Poet Software, took over as CEO of Versant Corporation.
 In August 2005, the common stock had a 1-for-10 reverse stock split.
 On December 1, 2008 Versant acquired the assets of the database software business of Servo Software, Inc. (formerly named db4objects, Inc.).
 It developed the open source embedded database technology db4o.

 The original implementation of Versant was targeted at C, C++ and Smalltalk users.
 In 1995 Versant introduced support for the Java programming language and then in 2009 for C# and the .NET platform.
 In 2012 Versant introduced Versant JPA, a Java Persistence API 2.0 compliant interface for its object database, with a technical preview of an analytics product including Apache Hadoop support.

-In late 2012, after rejecting an offer by UNICOM Systems Inc., Versant Corporation announced it was being acquired by Actian Corporation, the commercial developer of Ingres and the relational database, Vectorwise.
+In late 2012, after rejecting an offer by UNICOM Systems Inc., Versant Corporation announced it was being acquired by Actian Corporation, the commercial developer of Ingres and Vectorwise.
 The acquisition was promoted using the marketing term big data.
 It closed in December for an estimated $37 million.

 Products

+Versant Object Database was renamed Actian NoSQL Database and it's currently used as the metadata store for Avalanche, Actian's cloud data warehouse offering based on VectorH, an MPP version of Vector (formerly known as Vectorwise).

-Other than Versant Object Database, Versant marketed two other commercial object-oriented database management systems (OODBMS), “Versant JPA,” and "Versant FastObjects".
-In addition, Versant offers the open-source database "db4o".
+Other than Versant Object Database, Versant marketed two other commercial object-oriented database management systems (OODBMS), Versant JPA and Versant FastObjects, and the open-source database db4o.